highcharts/highcharts/docs/stock/renko.md

 Highcharts offers a variety of charting methods for visualizing price data, and one of these is the `Renko` series.

 Renko, a Japanese term that signifies "brick", is a charting method commonly used for technical securities trading.
-The unique aspect of [Renko charts](https://www.investopedia.com/terms/r/renkochart.asp) is that they do not factor in time.
+The unique aspect of Renko charts is that they do not factor in time.
 Instead, they solely focus on price changes that meet a predetermined amount, filling a "price box".

 ## Setting Up a Highcharts Renko Series

-Implementing a Renko series in Highcharts requires the `highchart-stock.js`.
+Implementing a Renko series in Highcharts requires the `highstock.js` package together with importing the renko module through the `/modules/renko.js`.
 Here is the basic structure of Highcharts Renko Series:

 ```javascript
 Highcharts.stockChart('container', {